Alexander is a real estate disputes associate.

-Alexander is a property dispute resolution solicitor.
-He specialises in resolving complex and high-value contentious real estate matters.
+He specialises in resolving complex and high-value contentious property matters.

 Alexander’s cases increasingly involve property-related insolvency matters.
 He acts for landlords and tenants impacted by administrations, CVAs, receiverships, liquidations, schemes of arrangements and other corporate and personal insolvency events.